Skip to main content

 How Atlanta Differs

-- More homes for sale—rolling terrain with tree canopy valued
+• More homes for sale, with rolling terrain and tree canopy valued

-- HOA presence varies—many excellent areas without, including gated communities
+• HOA presence varies, and many excellent areas have none, including gated communities

 What Changes